ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 ![Use of Azure Functions](./_img/phase-features-with-ff/phase-features-with-ff-az-fx.png)

-Administration of feature flags is fairly straight-forward.
+Administration of feature flags is straight-forward.
 We have different environments (1) for each extension, allowing us to have different feature flag values for Early Adopters and Users.
 For each feature flag, as shown, we have a default (2) feature flag value, and optionally (3) target specific users or users that match custom rules.
 You have granular control of each feature flag.

 ![LaunchDarkly Admin Dashboard](./_img/phase-features-with-ff/phase-features-with-ff-admin.png)